jeffreyevans/measures/README.md

 	7. Create a forest mask, using LAI timeseries, by identifying pixels exceeding defined forest threshold(s) that have a 10% (n=103) contigious run during any point in the timeseries (see create_forest_mask.R)

-2.  **Select kNN controls**

-Note; these processing steps are implementing in the [BuildTreatments](https://github.com/jeffreyevans/measures/blob/master/R/BuildTreatments.R) script.
+2.  **Select kNN controls** - These processing steps are implementing in the [BuildTreatments](https://github.com/jeffreyevans/measures/blob/master/R/BuildTreatments.R) script.
 It is currently written with multi-threading and database output.

     1. Assign an "in or out" attribute to all forest mask pixels based on intervention units.
 Split pixels/point centroids that are within interventions to a interventions dataset and outside of interventions to control dataset